Brollemolle/c-shell/README.md

+> **Disclaimer**: This project is a work in progress and is not yet complete.
+It is still in early parts of development.
+Contributions, suggestions, and feedback are welcome!
 # C-Shell

 Welcome to **C-Shell**, a simple shell implementation in C!
 This project is a learning exercise aimed at understanding how shells work under the hood.
 The goal is to create a functional shell with most of the basic capabilities of `bash`, excluding advanced features like piping and custom prompts (for now).